-1. Identify, document, and apply appropriate baseline security configurations to all University IT systems.

-Note: The University may develop University specific baseline security configuration standards or may elect to use baseline security configuration standards that are publicly available, such as those developed by the Center for Internet Security (www.cisecurity.org).

-- 2. Maintain records that document the application of baseline security configurations. - 3.
+- 1. Identify, document, and apply appropriate baseline security configurations to all University IT - Note: The University may develop University specific baseline security configuration standards or may elect to use baseline security configuration standards that are publicly available, such as those developed by the Center for Internet Security (www.cisecurity.org). - 2.
+Maintain records that document the application of baseline security configurations.

+- Radford Information Technology Services - 3.
 Monitor systems for security baselines and policy compliance. - 4.
-Review and revise all baseline security configuration standards annually, or more frequently, as needed.

-Note: The University should establish a process to review applicable security notifications issued by equipment manufacturers, bulletin boards, security-related web sites, and other security venues, and establish a process to update security baseline configuration standards based on those notifications.

-- 5. Reapply all baseline security configurations to University IT systems, as appropriate, when the IT system undergoes a material change, such as an operating system upgrade. - 6.
+Review and revise all baseline security configuration standards annually, or more frequently, as needed. - Note: The University should establish a process to review applicable security notifications issued by equipment manufacturers, bulletin boards, security-related web sites, and other security venues, and establish a process to update security baseline configuration standards based on those notifications. - 5.
+Reapply all baseline security configurations to University IT systems, as appropriate, when the IT system undergoes a material change, such as an operating system upgrade. - 6.
 Require annual operating system level vulnerability scanning of sensitive IT systems. - 7.
 Modify individual IT system configurations or baseline security configuration standards, as appropriate, to improve their effectiveness based on the results of vulnerability scanning. - 8.
-Security patches should be applied when they can eliminate or mitigate applicable security vulnerabilities.
-The risks associated with applying security patches should be taken into consideration and compared against the risks of the identified security vulnerability.
-If no security patch is available, or is available but unable to be applied because doing so is deemed to be the greater risk, the following compensating controls may be utilized: - (a) Modify or create access restrictions, e.g. firewalls, to limit access to the system. - (b) Disable services or functionality related to the identified security vulnerability. - (c) Raise awareness of the identified security vulnerability. - (d) Increase IDS logging to detect potential attacks.
+Security patches shall be applied when they can eliminate or mitigate applicable security vulnerabilities.
+Security patches should be tested before implementation where possible.
+If no security patch is available, or is available but unable to be applied because doing so is deemed to be the greater risk, the following compensating controls may be utilized: - (a) Modify or create access restrictions, e.g. firewalls, to limit access to the system. - (b) Disable services or functionality related to the identified security vulnerability. - (c) Create administrative controls where appropriate. - (d) Create alerts to detect potential attacks utilizing the identified vulnerability.